Magnetic properties of chiral EuIr$_2$P$_2$: Magnetic properties

 \subsubsection{External magnetic field perpendicular to the easy axis ($\mathbf{B}\perp \hat{c}$)}

 The behavior of the system when the magnetic field is applied perpendicular to the easy axis differs significantly from the parallel configuration.
-In this case, the magnetic moments tilt in the direction of the magnetic field both in the AFD and in the collinear AF case.
+In this case, the magnetic moments tilt in the direction of the magnetic field both in the AFD and in the collinear AF phases.

 The specific heat as a function of the temperature (see Fig. \ref{fig:CvsT_Brot}) shows a slower decrease of the position of the high-temperature peak $T_1$ with increasing magnetic field compared to the parallel case.
 This is expected because, contrary to the parallel situation, a perpendicular field allows a significant reduction of the energies of the AF phases by tilting the magnetic moments in the direction of the magnetic field.
 For low fields ($B<1$T) the position of the low-temperature peak $T_2$, remains approximately constant but for larger fields it decreases at approximately the same rate as $T_1$.
 This reduction in $T_2$ is dominated by the decreasing energy difference between the AFD and the collinear AF phases with increasing magnetic field:

 As the magnetic moments tilt in the direction of the magnetic field, the projection of the magnetic moments in the direction perpendicular to the field decreases, and it is this latter projection which determines the energy difference between the phases.
 The entropy difference between the two phases does not depend significantly on the external magnetic field.